 1. Saint Louis University

-Saint Louis University offers a BS in Emergency Management that is one of the best online emergency management degrees.
+Saint Louis University offers a BS in Emergency Management which is one of the best online emergency management degrees.
 This degree program prepares students for careers in disaster communications, risk management law enforcement, training, firefighting, or search & rescue, among others.
 Coursework for Saint Louis’ undergraduate degree in emergency management includes emergency management in practice, resilience, recovery & contingency, threat & risk assessment, healthcare coordination in high impact disasters, and an emergency management capstone, to name a few.

 Saint Louis University was founded in 1818 as a private Jesuit academy.
 The university operates two campuses – one in Saint Louis and another in Madrid.
 More than 12,400 students attend classes offered by Saint Louis University.

-What We Like: Saint Louis University boasts a student to faculty ratio of 9 to 1.
+What We Like: Saint Louis University boasts a student-to-faculty ratio of 9 to 1.